Learn About Backstage Jobs

 House Head Carpenter

 "Deck" or "Flown" is any moving piece of scenery operated via a computer.
-The Automation operator can program and run software which controls moving elements via motorized winches, sometimes hydraulics, pneumatics or other mechanical means.
+The Automation operator can program and run software that controls moving elements via motorized winches, sometimes hydraulics, pneumatics or other mechanical means.

 Deck could include travelers either soft drapes or framed scenery as well as elevators and tracks that move furniture or pallets.